Kenji1245/Science_Archives/README.md

 # Science_Archives
 Science Archives is an SQL database that is designed to hold various science archives within the database.
 This includes books, conference papers, thesis, and journal articles.
-The Bdatabase also hold additional information including the names of authors, information about the users, reviews, editors, subjects, items and library.
+The database also hold additional information including the names of authors, information about the users, reviews, editors, subjects, items and library.

 ## Books stored within the database
 ![image](https://github.com/user-attachments/assets/94b88cdf-7a39-48e9-b6f2-4157dc4188ef)